eschluntz/chess_ai/learning/readme.md

 - 8x8 binary grid of all squares under attack for each side?

 ### Learning a piece value table
+[x] basics
+[ ] is what's printed out including the base value of the piece?
+[ ] fix formatting of printed out tables (values too big) [ ] print out the average magnitude of the learned values, or some other measure of how extreme they are?
+[ ] pick the best value for alpha
+[ ] add it to 20-eval-accuracy
+[ ] add a function to core/eval.py that uses it

 ### Learning a random forest